-Arbosana, which originates in Spain and matures a little later than Arbequina, is thought to be more vigorous than the latter.
+Arbosana, which originates in Spain and matures a little later than Arbequina, is considered to be more vigorous than the latter.
 The olives grown on Arbosana olive trees have a sweet, fruity taste with nutty undertones and a medium level of astringency.
-Growing in high-density plantings is an excellent choice for a home gardener since it constantly produces high-quality fresh-eating olives.
+Growing in high-density plantings is an excellent choice for a home gardener, as it consistently produces high-quality fresh-eating olives.

-These self-fertile dwarfing trees have sage-green leaves and a Mediterranean flair that provides shade without taking up much room—reaching only about 12 feet.
-You may use this as a patio tree, container plant, or even a tropical houseplant if you have adequate sunlight.
-After all, what’s better than adding homegrown olive oil over crusty bread and seasoning it with a pinch of black pepper?
+These self-fertile dwarf trees have sage-green leaves and a Mediterranean flair that provides shade without taking up much room—reaching only about 12 feet.
+You can use this as a patio tree, container plant, or even a tropical houseplant if you have adequate sunlight.
+After all, what’s better than drizzling homegrown olive oil over crusty bread and seasoning it with a pinch of black pepper?

 Care and Maintenance

 Arbosana olive trees are exceedingly versatile and thrive in ordinary, slightly alkaline, well-drained soils.
-Just water profoundly and often over the first few growing seasons to help the plant build a strong root system.
-Once established, lessen the frequency of application; it is drought tolerant.
-Yet, protect young plants (or freshly transplanted Arbosana) from winter weather extremes.
+Water deeply and frequently during the first few growing seasons to help the plant build a strong root system.
+Once established, reduce the frequency of watering; it is drought-tolerant.
+However, protect young plants (or freshly transplanted Arbosana) from extreme winter weather.

 |Scientific Name||Olea Europaea ‘Arbosana’|